-Vanessa is a public health nutritionist and food policy expert with extensive experience working across sectors to co-create a better food system.
+Vanessa is a public health nutritionist, food policy expert, network weaver and facilitator with extensive experience working across sectors to co-create a better food system.
 In her roles with some of the world’s largest food businesses, she has led the charge on developing, implementing and evaluating initiatives that genuinely make a positive impact on population health outcomes.

 Vanessa’s recent pro bono work includes leading Australia’s reformulation efforts at a Federal Government level as part of the Healthy Food Partnership.
 She is also an independent member of the Health Star Rating Advisory Committee.

 Vanessa has specialist interests in behavioural economics, behaviour change, and sustainable foodways.
 Her expertise in maternal, infant and child nutrition has recently led to her award-winning first book with Murdoch Books – Real Food for Babies and Toddlers – containing over 80 whole food recipes, and a wealth of evidence-based information, geared at fostering a lifelong love of real food in children.